x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-133-in-exchange-online.md

 :::image type="content" source="../../media/list-of-senders.png" alt-text="The screen that lists the internal and external senders who can be added to the senders list":::

-7. Choose the senders you want to add to the senders list.
+7. Choose the senders you want to add to the senders list, and click **Save changes**.

 :::image type="content" source="../../media/choosing-profile-of-a-sender.png" alt-text="The screen on which a sender is chosen to be added to the senders group":::

-8. Click **Save changes**.

 **For Classic EAC**